 The Water Data Framework is meant to catalyze data sharing among citizen and non-profit groups.
-Standardizing and facilitating data sharing will activate these data and provide a foundational component of the Internet of Water.
+Standardizing and facilitating data sharing will activate these data and provide a foundational component for an Internet of Water.

 Trust Building Framework

-The Internet of Water is working with the WDV to develop a long-term strategy to jointly education the public, decision-makers, and the scientific community of the value of community-science data, and to facilitate better data integration between governments and community groups.
+The Nicholas Institute Water Policy Program worked with the Water Data Collaborative to develop a long-term strategy to jointly educate the public, decision-makers, and the scientific community about the value of community-science data, and to facilitate better data integration between governments and community groups.

 IoW-CA HABs Ingestion Framework

-The Internet of Water partnered with the California State Water Resources Control Boards, The Commons, CA Tribes, and NGOs to develop a process to ingest non-state data into the state system for monitoring and notification on Harmful Algal Blooms (HABs).
+The Nicholas Institute Water Policy Program partnered with the California State Water Resources Control Boards, The Commons, CA Tribes, and NGOs to develop a process to ingest non-state data into the state system for monitoring and notification of Harmful Algal Blooms (HABs).
 The resulting framework provides a guide for states who wish to expand their capacity by incorporating non-state data.